Ricardo Maduro: Career

 On 1 May 2005 the plane Maduro was traveling in crashed into the Caribbean Sea off the shore of Tela.
 Maduro, his daughter Lorena, and the pilot were reportedly not seriously injured and were rescued by local residents.
 He was taken to a hospital in Comayagua to recover.

-On 27 November 2005 Maduro presided over a new set of presidential and general elections.
+On 27 November 2005 Maduro presided over the 2005 Honduran general election.
 His party lost the presidency to the Liberal Party of Honduras (PLH) and its candidate Manuel Zelaya.
 Zelaya succeeded Maduro on 27 January 2006.

 Maduro currently serves as President of Inversiones la Paz in Tegucigalpa, and is active in the education organization he created in honor of his son, the Fundacion para la Educacion Ricardo Ernesto Maduro Andreu, FEREMA.

-The organization is set up to give an education to lower income kindergarten students.
-Maduro believes that kindergarten is an instrumental part in a child’s life to be able to succeed academically.
+Personal life

+His first marriage to Miriam Andréu produced three daughters and a son, Ricardo Ernesto, who was kidnapped at age 25 on 23 April 1997.
+Ricardo Ernesto's body was discovered two days later.